Sunlight Agenda 2016

 - Put Spending Communications from Congress Online: Executive Order 13457 already exists, and the next administration should enforce it.
 If Members of Congress are going to (often hypocritically) ask for money for their district directly from agencies, then agencies should disclose those requests online, as that order already requires.
 Sunlight opposes illicit earmark requests, and the current “ban” has made the problem worse.

 - Spending Transparency: Our federal spending, tax expenditures, budget, and contracting systems all need attention.
-Federal grants reporting suffers from serious data quality issues (which the DATA Act would help to address), tax expenditures (despite being a quarter of federal spending) are only estimated, not measured, federal contracts are treated as proprietary information, and the budget process remains inscrutable to all but the most devoted experts.
+Federal grants reporting suffers from serious data quality issues, which implementation of the DATA Act will help to address.
+Tax expenditures, despite being a quarter of federal spending, are only estimated, not measured.
+Federal contracts are treated as proprietary information.
+The budget process remains inscrutable to all but the most devoted experts.

 - Corporate Identifiers: Despite heroic work from public interest advocates, corporate activity is needlessly difficult to track because the government relies on proprietary, flawed systems to track corporate entities.
 Sunlight will continue to push for a reliable, open system that allows anyone to uniquely identify legal entities and track their activities.
 We will also continue to support bills like the Incorporation Transparency and Law Enforcement Assistance Act, to create more corporate accountability.